Credit: @ianbeers on Instagram

 Those who crave multiple inversions and serious g-forces have pulse-pounding steel coasters to choose from in up-and downstate New York:

-Darien Lake in Western New York boasts six coasters, including the Ride of Steel, the tallest and fastest roller coaster in New York State—and one of the tallest east of the Mississippi.
-After climbing more than twenty stories in forty seconds that feel like forever, the coaster takes a 70-degree drop and reaches speeds in excess of 75 mph.
+Six Flags Darien Lake in Western New York boasts more than six coasters, including the Ride of Steel, the tallest and fastest roller coaster in New York State—and one of the tallest east of the Mississippi.
+After climbing more than 20 stories in 40 seconds that feel like forever, the coaster takes a 70-degree drop and reaches speeds in excess of 75 mph.
 You'll see what it feels like to fly—right over the lake itself.
 The Mind Eraser suspended coaster also takes advantage of Darien Lake's waterside setting, this time by taking riders through four loops and leaving their feet dangling over the water.
 The Viper is Darien Lake's signature coaster, with five inversions, a tunnel, and a 70-foot drop.

 Take the subway from Manhattan to Brooklyn's Coney Island to experience the roller coasters of Luna Park.
 The Soarin' Eagle imitates the flight of America's most majestic bird by having you lay horizontal for your ride, taking you up a spiral lift hill, and sending you over 1,293 feet of track at speeds over 40 mph through inversions, hairpin turns, barrel rolls, sudden drops, and exciting twists.
 Coney Island's Thunderbolt takes you on a two-minute rolling adventure over 2,233 feet of track.
 Go straight up before plummeting down a 90-degree vertical drop.
 Speed up to 55 mph around a 100-foot vertical loop, over airtime hills, through an 80-foot zero-g roll, and around a 112-degree over-banked turn, corkscrew section, and heartline dive.